suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * allocate CBOR tag 107 (suggested) in the "CBOR Tags" registry for the SUIT Envelope.
 The CBOR Tag's Data Item is a SUIT_Envelope as defined in {{full-cddl}}
 * allocate CBOR tag 1070 (suggested) in the "CBOR Tags" registry for the SUIT Manifest.
 The CBOR Tag's Data Item is a SUIT_Manifest as defined in {{full-cddl}}
 * allocate media type application/suit-envelope in the "Media Types" registry, see below.
+* allocate Namespace CBOR PEN in the "UUID Namespace IDs" registry with value 47fbdabb-f2e4-55f0-bb39-3620c2f6df4e, as defined in {{cbor-pen}}
 * setup several registries as described below.

 IANA is requested to create a new category for Software Update for the Internet of Things (SUIT)